geo-data/cesium-terrain-builder/README.md

   algorithm, deciding whether an approximate warp is acceptable, using the multi-threading warp functionality etc.

-* Enable a zoom level range to be specified in the `terrain-build` tool (and the underlying `TileIterator` class): at the moment tiles are automatically generated from the maximum zoom level supported by the native raster resolution to zoom level `0`.
+* Parallelise the tile generation, most likely using threads to create batches of tiles.
+Implementing this would probably need the `GridIterator` to be extended to support setting start and stop points using `TileCoordinate`s.

+* One of the `terrain-build` recommendations above illustrates a process for efficiently creating tilesets at lower zoom levels by resampling an already generated tileset at the next highest zoom level.
+This could be built directly into the `terrain-build` tool.
+An implementation could create a read-only GDAL `TiledDataset` class (or use a VRT, if it efficiently supports the large number of tile files) which accesses the already generated tileset;
+  this dataset could then be used as an input to the tiler.

-* Add support for creating water masks to tiles could be useful: at the moment all tiles are flagged as being of type 'land'.
+* Adding support for creating water masks to tiles could be useful: at the moment all tiles are flagged as being of type 'land'.

 ## Issues and Contributing